vmenger/deduce/docs/source/links.md

 # Links

+- [Docdeid on GitHub](https://github.com/vmenger/docdeid) - Create your own document de-identifier using `docdeid`, a simple framework independent of language or domain.
-- [Deduce on GitHub](https://github.com/vmenger/deduce) - Deidentification of Dutch Medical Text
+- [Deduce on GitHub](https://github.com/vmenger/deduce) - Rule-based de-identification method for Dutch clinical text